-that the following additional assistance may be available to an eligible low-income Customer, along with contact information for the Distributor where the Customer can obtain further information about the additional assistance:
+k1) that the following additional assistance may be available to an eligible low-income customer, along with contact information for where the customer can obtain further information about the additional assistance:

-Board prescribed arrears management program, and other expanded Customer service provisions, specifically for eligible low-income Customers; and
+Board-prescribed arrears management program, and other expanded customer service provisions, specifically for eligible low-income customers; and

+Emergency Financial Assistance;

-Emergency Financial Assistance (k2) that the Distributor may install a load control device at the Customer’s premise in lieu of disconnection; and
+K2) that NOTL Hydro may install a load control device at the customer’s premises in lieu of disconnections; and

-Any additional option(s) that the Distributor chooses, in its discretion, to offer to the Customer to avoid disconnection and the deadline for the Customer to avail himself or herself of such option(s).
+any additional option(s) that the distributor chooses, in its discretion, to offer to the consumer to avoid disconnection and the deadline for the consumer to avail himself or herself of such option(s).

 NOTL Hydro will not deliver any Disconnection Notice in the same envelope as a bill or any other notification.